ghaid999/holbertonschool-hbnb/part1/README.md

 ## Overview

-> Introduce the business entities and their purpose.
+> The foolweng digram that explan the whol system inside the Business Logic Layer

 ### Class Diagram